MarkT-Johnson/DnD-ScreamingRock-Notes/Lore/Screaming.md

 #lore
 An elaborate set of hand signals developed by the [[Screaming Rock Miners]] in order to communicate.
+Its used by both miners and members of the [[Town of Screaming Rock|town of Screaming Rock]] since so many members cannot hear.